Data protection in France: overview

 Scope of legislation

-The processing of personal data is regulated.
-This is broadly defined as any operation or set of operations in relation to such data, whatever the mechanism used, especially the following operations (Article 2, Data Process Act):
+Processing of personal data is broadly defined under the DPA and means any operation or set of operations in relation to the data, whatever the mechanism used, especially (Article 2, DPA):

 Adaptation or alteration.

 In a company, most personal data is processed in relation to human resources management, for example:

 The Data Protection Act (DPA) applies if the data controller:

 Is established in France or carries out its activities in an establishment in France, regardless of its legal form.